Discover the evolution, biology and behaviour of carnivorous animals!

 -

-The word carnivore means "meat eater", and most carnivores do eat meat, but some do not.
+The word carnivore means "meat eater", and most carnivores do eat meat, while some do not.
 The following are characteristics that are applied to carnivores:

 -